 First parameter that will be passed to the "Global declarations" event of the window to open.
-This parameter is passed by reference and it is considered as being a variable global to the window.
+This parameter is passed by reference and is considered as a variable global to the window.

 <Parameter N>: Type of value sent to the window (optional)

 Nth parameter that must be passed to the "Global declarations" event of the window to open.
-This parameter is passed by reference and it is considered as being a variable global to the window.
+This parameter is passed by reference and is considered as a variable global to the window.

 Parameters passed to the window to open